r44594/Project_Weather_Mcp/readme.md

 ---

-## Running the Agent
+## Launching the Agent

 ```bash
 cd project-template
 python host.py
 ```

-The agent launches an interactive chat loop directly in the terminal:
+Upon execution, the agent establishes connections to all configured MCP servers and initiates an interactive command-line session:

 ```
 Connected to server with tools: ['get_alerts_in_USA', 'get_forecast_in_USA']